Tawanda23/Azure-End-to-End-Project/Feature-Documentation.md

 ## Overview

 The Delivery Date Tracking feature provides a mechanism for tracking delivery dates in the company's internal application.
-Although the feature has been temporarily reverted, this documentation serves as a comprehensive guide for developers who may need to reintegrate the feature in the future and for end-users who would benefit from its functionality.
+Although the feature has been temporarily reverted, this documentation will serve as a guide for developers who may need to reintegrate the feature in the future and for end-users who would benefit from its functionality.

 ## Table of Contents